Episodic video game

 An episodic video game is a video game of a shorter length that is commercially released as an installment to a continuous and larger series.
 Episodic games differ from conventional video games in that they often contain less content but are developed on a more frequent basis.

 Such a series may or may not have continuity, but will always share settings, characters, and/or themes.
 Episodic production in this manner has become increasingly popular among video game developers since the advent of low-cost digital distribution systems, which can immensely reduce their distribution overhead and make episodes financially viable.
 Alternatively, it can be used to describe the narrative of the game.
-Examples of episodic video games include most Telltale games, Alan Wake, BioShock Infinite: Burial at Sea, Grand Theft Auto: Episodes from Liberty City, Life Is Strange, Resident Evil: Revelations (and Revelations 2), Half-Life 2: Episode One (and Two) and Star Trek Online.
+Examples of episodic video games include most Telltale games, Alan Wake, BioShock Infinite: Burial at Sea, Grand Theft Auto: Episodes from Liberty City, Life Is Strange, Resident Evil: Revelations (and Revelations 2), Half-Life 2: Episode One (and Two), Star Trek Online and Deltarune.